Last updated on February 22nd, 2022 at 12:26 pm

 My Hero Academia’s Hero Society has given us a fantastic collection of heroes throughout the years, but the series definitely doesn’t lack any number of chaotic villains stirring the fans’ excitement.
 What once had started with Tomura Shigaraki and Kurogiri’s minor disruptions has now taken a tremendous pace, with the increasing influence of All For One’s evils.
 But between these occurrences, we had one extraordinary antagonist of the Vs. Hero Killer Arc, who had just as quickly made his name known – the Hero Killer: Stain.

-Born Chizome Akaguro, Stain is a villain who is of the opinion that justice can be served by killing ‘fake-Heroes.’
-He ended up becoming the most significant threat and horror of the pro-heroes, notorious for his count of victims – 40 kills and 23 crippled beyond recovery – all being Pro Heroes.
+Born Chizome Akaguro, Stain is a villain who is of the opinion that justice can be served by eliminating ‘fake-Heroes.’
+He ended up becoming the most significant threat and horror of the pro-heroes, notorious for his count of prey – 40 wrecked and 23 crippled beyond recovery – all being Pro Heroes.

 Stain’s villain activity is driven by his morals and ideology which has started gaining popularity, embedded a substantial impact on the Hero Society, questioning its foundation.